luposdate3000/luposdate3000/README.md

 ## Installation

-This describes how to install the prerequisites for the database [readme linux](documentation/installation/README-linux.md) [readme windows](documentation/installation/README-windows.md)
+This describes how to install the prerequisites for the database.

+Ich you chose Windows, the compiler is about 25% slower compared to the linux version - tested with the same database-code and the same compiler-version.

+[readme linux](documentation/installation/README-linux.md)
+[readme windows](documentation/installation/README-windows.md)